bcgov/platform-developer-docs/src/docs/training-and-learning/rocky-guide.md

 - I live in the Silver cluster alongside my sibling, Rocky Test.
 (He gets to test new features first—I’m totally not jealous! 😅) But I’m the one you get to talk to!
 - My brain 🧠 is powered by GPT-4 through [Azure OpenAI](https://azure.microsoft.com/en-us/products/ai-services/openai-service) and I’m always learning and improving!

-## If something went wrong:
+## Troubleshooting Rocky chatbot

 - If you asked a question and didn't hear back from me, please first check if you tagged me with `!rocky` (I'm not case sensitive but don't miss the exclamation mark).
-If still no response, please tag `@shelly.han` for support!
+If there's no response still, please tag `@shelly.han` for support!
-- If there are specific issues, concerns, and feature requests, please create them as a Github Issue in the [Rocky repo](https://github.com/bcgov/rockychat).
+- If there are specific issues, concerns and/or feature requests, please create them as a Github Issue in the [Rocky repo](https://github.com/bcgov/rockychat).